shannon hummel, ArTistic director

 Hans Bilger is fascinated by music and the natural world.
 While studying under the evolutionary ornithologist Richard Prum at Yale University, he investigated the aesthetic structure of birdsong and wrote Aviary, a piece that used songbird vocalizations as raw material for a series of improvisatory and through-composed movements.
 Since graduating from Yale with a double major in music and biology, he has worked as a double bassist, sound engineer, biological research assistant, and free-neighborhood-garden-concert impresario.
 Composing for GIFTS will be his first collaboration with Cora Dance.

 Cora's Programs Manager, Rebekah Bono, is a dancer, choreographer and teacher who recently graduated with a BA in Dance from James Madison University in VA.
 Before moving to NYC she worked in administration, studio management and production for Valley Dance Theater in Staunton VA since 2012.
-She has been teaching hip hop, tap, modern, jazz, and ballet to students of all ages and skill levels since 2011 and is eager to join Cora's team as not only the new Programs Manager but as a Tap and Improv/Comp Instructor.
+She has been teaching hip hop, tap, modern, jazz, and ballet to students of all ages and skill levels since 2011.
+She is also a member of the professional step company, Soul Steps.
+Rebekah is eager to join Cora's team as not only the new Programs Manager but also as the Modern and Tap Instructor in-house and in two of our satellite programs.

 KATIE DEAN, DANCER/graphic designer